Methods of detecting exoplanets: Gravitational microlensing

 A notable disadvantage of the method is that the lensing cannot be repeated, because the chance alignment never occurs again.
 Also, the detected planets will tend to be several kiloparsecs away, so follow-up observations with other methods are usually impossible.
 In addition, the only physical characteristic that can be determined by microlensing is the mass of the planet, within loose constraints.
 Orbital properties also tend to be unclear, as the only orbital characteristic that can be directly determined is its current semi-major axis from the parent star, which can be misleading if the planet follows an eccentric orbit.
 When the planet is far away from its star, it spends only a tiny portion of its orbit in a state where it is detectable with this method, so the orbital period of the planet cannot be easily determined.
 It is also easier to detect planets around low-mass stars, as the gravitational microlensing effect increases with the planet-to-star mass ratio.

-The main advantages of the gravitational microlensing method are that it can detect low-mass planets (in principle down to Mars mass with future space projects such as WFIRST); it can detect planets in wide orbits comparable to Saturn and Uranus, which have orbital periods too long for the radial velocity or transit methods; and it can detect planets around very distant stars.
-When enough background stars can be observed with enough accuracy, then the method should eventually reveal how common Earth-like planets are in the galaxy.
+The main advantages of the gravitational microlensing method are that it can detect low-mass planets (in principle down to Mars mass with future space projects such as the Nancy Grace Roman Space Telescope); it can detect planets in wide orbits comparable to Saturn and Uranus, which have orbital periods too long for the radial velocity or transit methods; and it can detect planets around very distant stars.
+The method does reveal that super-Earth planets are more common in the galaxy than previous thought.

 Observations are usually performed using networks of robotic telescopes.
 In addition to the European Research Council-funded OGLE, the Microlensing Observations in Astrophysics (MOA) group is working to perfect this approach.

 The PLANET (Probing Lensing Anomalies NETwork)/RoboNet project is even more ambitious.
 It allows nearly continuous round-the-clock coverage by a world-spanning telescope network, providing the opportunity to pick up microlensing contributions from planets with masses as low as Earth's.
 This strategy was successful in detecting the first low-mass planet on a wide orbit, designated OGLE-2005-BLG-390Lb.

+The NASA Nancy Grace Roman Space Telescope scheduled for launch in 2027 includes a microlensing planet survey as one of its three core projects.